islandbitcoin/qr2p2p/README.md

 ⚠️ **Important Legal Notice**

 ### Regulatory Compliance
-- QRBridge operates in a complex regulatory environment involving cryptocurrency, cross-border payments, and financial services
+- QR2P2P operates in a complex regulatory environment involving Bitcoin, cross-border payments, and financial services
 - Users are responsible for compliance with local laws and regulations in their jurisdiction
-- Some jurisdictions may prohibit or restrict cryptocurrency trading, money transmission, or cross-border payments
+- Some jurisdictions may prohibit or restrict Bitcoin trading, money transmission, or cross-border payments
 - Consult with legal professionals before using this system commercially

 ### Payment System Risks
 - Integration with third-party payment systems (PromptPay, QRIS, UPI) carries inherent risks
 - Payment reversals, fraud, or system outages may impact settlements
-- QRBridge is not responsible for failures or limitations of underlying payment rails
+- QR2P2P is not responsible for failures or limitations of underlying payment rails
 - Users should understand the terms and risks of each payment system they interact with

 ### Financial Risks
-- Cryptocurrency values are volatile and may result in financial loss
+- Bitcoin values are volatile and may result in financial loss
 - Settlement times and fees may vary based on network conditions
 - Users are responsible for their own funds and private key security
-- No guarantee of payment completion or cryptocurrency delivery
+- No guarantee of payment completion or Bitcoin delivery

 ### Service Availability
-- QRBridge is provided "as is" without warranties of any kind
+- QR2P2P is provided "as is" without warranties of any kind
 - Service availability, accuracy, and performance are not guaranteed
 - The platform may be discontinued or modified at any time
-- Users should not rely on QRBridge for critical or time-sensitive payments
+- Users should not rely on QR2P2P for critical or time-sensitive payments

 ### Data and Privacy
 - QR codes may contain sensitive payment information